github/codeql/change-notes/1.26/analysis-javascript.md

 * Angular-specific taint sources and sinks are now recognized by the security queries.

+* Support for React has improved, with better handling of react hooks, react-router path parameters, lazy-loaded components, and components transformed using `react-redux` and/or `styled-components`.

+* Dynamic imports are now analyzed more precisely.

 * Support for the following frameworks and libraries has been improved:
   - [@angular/*](https://www.npmjs.com/package/@angular/core)
   - [AWS Serverless](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html)